SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-playbooks.md

 ## Troubleshoot playbooks

 You can run playbooks in automations for [monitors](/docs/alerts/monitors/use-playbooks-with-monitors/), [Cloud SIEM](/docs/cse/automation/automations-in-cloud-siem/), or [Cloud SOAR](/docs/cloud-soar/automation/).
-If a playbook has problems when run in an automation, you can investigate by using guidance provided by the playbook itself.
+If a playbook has a problem when it runs in an automation, an error message often displays in the playbook providing information about the problem.

 :::tip
 To test a playbook before using it in an automation, see [Test a playbook](/docs/platform-services/automation-service/automation-service-playbooks/#test-a-playbook).